Joel Armia: Personal life

 Armia was born in Pori, and attended a Swedish-speaking school, the Björneborgs svenska samskola, known for having many talented ice hockey players as students.
 He likewise played association football as a junior for his local club Musan Salama.
+Armia's father, Risto Armia, played ice hockey as a goalie for Uppsala IK and IK Sirius in Sweden's Division 2 and as a junior in Porin Ässät.

-In May 2022, Armia and his wife Emilia Harjunen welcomed their first child, a daughter named Emma.
+In May 2022, Armia and his wife, former pesäpallo player Emilia Armia, welcomed their first child.
 In early 2025, it was announced that the couple were expecting their second child.

+In December 2025, Joel Armia and other former Porin Ässät players established a foundation to support Ässät juniors to pay for equipment and ice time.